stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/index.md

+---
+parent: MVC Variations
+nav_order: 2
+title: Variations on the Model
+has_children: true
+---
 # Variations on the Model

    * [Compositing Model](compositing_model.md): Aggregate data from multiple Models, providing a single point of access to the View.